 Research and innovation

-Research 2 Our research programme focuses on all elements of diabetes, endocrinology and obesity, from prevention through to treatments and cure.
+Our research programme focuses on all elements of diabetes, endocrinology and obesity, from prevention through to treatments and cure.

-The strong links to the King’s College London Department of Diabetes, School of Life Course Sciences within the Institute has resulted in a portfolio of basic science and applied research opportunities.
-Our strengths include type 1 diabetes, diabetes psychiatry and islet biology (islets are groups of cells that in the pancreas, including beta cells that make the hormone insulin).
+Our strengths include for example, type 1 diabetes, metabolic disturbance and major mental illness, gut pathophysiology and interventions for obesity, and islet biology and beta cell therapy (islets are groups of cells that in the pancreas, including beta cells that make the hormone insulin).

 We have pioneered many new treatments, published numerous research papers and are a leading centre for islet transplants, which involves extracting islet cells from the pancreas of a deceased donor and implanting them in the liver of someone with type 1 diabetes.